Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 • Supports verification of origin claims

-How DNA Tagging Tracks Cotton Through the Supply Chain
+How DNA Tagging and Analysis Tracks Cotton Through the Supply Chain

-DNA tagging (or other molecular tracer technologies) involves adding a marker to cotton at a known point in the supply chain.
+DNA tagging (or other molecular tracer technologies) involves adding a marker to cotton at a known point in the supply chain and enabling authentication from source to finished product.

 Key Characteristics of DNA/Molecular Tagging: